obrabbs/Python-Portfolio/Algorithms/Exercises.md

 The algorithm simply repeats this process of comparing with middle value of the remaining half until the search is complete.

 - Write a function which implements binary search
-- You may assume that the input list will be already sorted
 - Hint: this function is often written recursively where the function calls itself!
 - Test out a few different lists of numbers which are sorted by your earlier algorithm in Ex.
 1